KalebKE/ME7Tuner/README.md

 The result of scaling the MAF linearization curve based on a constant derived from the change in housing diameter is mild LTFT (long-term fuel trims) corrections at idle and significant LTFT corrections at partial throttle and WOT.

+### Changing MAF sensors

+Changing to a MAF sensor with an increased range may be a better option than reusing your stock sensor in a larger diameter housing.
+Even if a transfer function is provided, you may find that the new sensor and housing in your specific configuration doesn't flow exactly as expected due to non-linearities in airflow at specific (or all) air velocities or other unknown irregularities.

+![alt text](http://kircherelectronics.com/wp-content/uploads/2020/10/Original-and-Corrected-Curve.png "Changing MAF Sensors")

+### Scaling Your MAF

-Presumably, this type of correction will lead to irrational changes in at least a few notable places:
+Presumably, incorrect MAF linearization will lead to irrational changes in at least a few notable places:

 * Significant changes to KFKHFM/FKKVS/LAMFA would have to be made to compenstate for lean fueling
 * Significant changes to the VE model (KFURL) to align estimated manifold pressure (ps_w) with actual presssure (pvdks_w).
 * Significant changes to alpha-n fueling (WDKUGDN) so the engine can reasonably manage without a MAF

-### Chaning MAF sensors

-Changing to a MAF sensor with an increased range may be a better option than reusing your stock sensor in a larger diameter housing.
-Even if a transfer function is provided, you may find that the new sensor and housing in your specific configuration doesn't flow exactly as expected due to non-linearities in airflow at specific (or all) air velocities or other unknown irregularities.

-![alt text](http://kircherelectronics.com/wp-content/uploads/2020/10/Original-and-Corrected-Curve.png "Changing MAF Sensors")
+Having to make irrational changes in these places makes tuning considerably more difficult overall, so being able to scale your MAF to be as accurate as possible is ideal.

+To scale a MAF we need a source of truth to make changes against we we can do that in two ways based on fueling.
+Since we know the size of the injectors, the injector duty cycle and the air-fuel ratio actual airflow can be calculated and compared against the MAF to make corrections.

+* Close loop fueling uses the narrow band O2 sensors and fuel trims to make corrections
+* Open loop fueling uses a wide-band 02 sensor to make corrections

-# Closed Loop MLHFM
+## (MLHFM) Closed Loop MAF Scaling

 This algorithm is roughly based on [mafscaling](https://github.com/vimsh/mafscaling/wiki/How-To-Use).